PapirusDevelopmentTeam/papirus-smplayer-theme/README.md

 Since SMPlayer version 16.6 and higher, Papirus and Papirus Dark themes were added to the package `smplayer` (`smplayer-themes` on Ubuntu).

-If you have SMPlayer lower that 16.6 you can just update it from the [official site](http://smplayer.sourceforge.net/en/downloads).
+If your version lower than 16.6 you can update SMPlayer from the [official site](http://smplayer.sourceforge.net/en/downloads).